 “Come And Get It” was included in the movie The Magic Christian, which starred Peter Sellers and Ringo Starr.
 Another movie song “Carry On Till Tomorrow” (written by Pete Ham & Tom Evans) was produced by Paul McCartney and featured an arrangement by George Martin.
 Badfinger included those songs on their own album which they called Magic Christian Music to take advantage of the publicity generated by the movie.

 Badfinger was able to follow up their success with another catchy Top 10 song, “No Matter What” (#8), from the album No Dice in late 1970.
 Other standout tracks included “Midnight Caller”, “We’re For The Dark” and “Without You”…with the line…”Can’t live, if living is without you”.
-The first time I heard “Without You” wasn’t by Badfinger, but by Harry Nilsson who had a #1 hit with his amazing cover version.
-My wife and I were driving home from a movie, we heard the song on the radio, and I said…”Someone’s been listening to Paul McCartney”.
+The first time I heard “Without You” wasn’t by Badfinger (I was late buying the album), but by Harry Nilsson who had a #1 hit with his amazing cover version.
 It was only later I found out it was written by Badfinger’s Pete Ham and Tom Evans.
-Badfinger was often compared to The Beatles, and that similarity showed in their songwriting, even through the filter of another vocalist.

 Badfinger went back into Abbey Road Studios in January of 1971.
 Pete Ham and Tom Evans were producing a new album with the help of Beatles’ engineer Geoff Emerick.
 After they thought it was complete, Apple management rejected it as not being good enough.
 Enter George Harrison.